danleavitt0/codecamp-examples/returnData/examples/distanceCalculator/README.md

 distance = speed * time
 ```

-The function should return the distance
+The function should return the distance.

 ## Define